 We have so much to say on this topic that I wrote an entire guide to gondola rides in Venice, but here is the short(ish) version:

 Before going into different options for experiencing Venice’s canals, I do want to take a moment for a quick reality check: Venice’s canals can be very crowded!

 Sounds obvious, but if you’re dreaming of a peaceful experience alone in a canal, we recommend boarding your gondola as far away from Piazza San Marco and the Rialto Bridge as you can.

 There are gondola docking points–for lack of a better word–all over the city, including in less congested neighborhoods like Dorsoduro.

 If you board your gondola there, well, still no guarantees of alone time, but you might get lucky enough to have some, and you’ll certainly have a more peaceful experience than the souls who line up to board one of the dozens of gondolas parked together near Piazza San Marco.

-To offer a small ray of hope, we did indeed see many gondolas with tourists in them that didn’t have another boat in sight during our photo walks through the city.
+To offer a small ray of hope, we do indeed see many gondolas with tourists in them that don’t have another boat in sight during our many, many photo walks through the city.